 Missouri Department of Mental Health

-This forensic facility, the first of its type in the United States, provides treatment in needs-based program communities.
+This forensic facility is the first of its type in the United States.

 An energy-efficient envelope helps brand a new technology business.